Akumal Bay Wedding and H2oh Yacht Reception – Toni and Jason

-Jason and I share a passion for the outdoors and for travel, and this is what we wanted to share with our families and friends when we chose to have a destination wedding.
+Jason and I share a passion for the outdoors and for travel, and this is what we wanted to share with our families and friends when we chose to have an Akumal Bay Hotel Wedding.
 We knew we wanted our ceremony to be beside the ocean but we were searching for ideas for our reception… while we both love beautiful, formal dinners, we wanted to celebrate in a different way than we would have at home.
 We researched fire dancers and cigar making and a bunch of other possibilities.
 Then came the idea of a moonlight boat cruise, and that is how we found H2oh Sun Cruises.
 From our first inquiry, Mike was incredibly informative, helpful and a pleasure to communicate with.
 When we discovered they could also serve a casual dinner aboard, a new reception plan was born.
 This is the kind of thing we really enjoy doing!
 It felt more representative of us for our celebration and something we hoped our guests would enjoy sharing with us.

 The variety of spaces on the yacht allowed for an intimate and ever-changing party, ranging from sight seeing and sky gazing to karaoke singing and ocean swimming.
 The calm evening was even punctuated by lovely fireworks that suddenly lit up the sky in front of us!
 And yes!
 We had a Piñata…the gorgeous yellow piñata that would not break no matter how many times the children hit it!
 Haha!

 Jason and I even took turns with numerous hefty swings so the kids could get the candy… finally Jason cracked it open!
 It was hilarious.
 Still in a playful mode, we then joined in some funny contests orchestrated by the yacht staff.
 Lots of laughter ensued!

 Gargling “la Cucaracha” with Tequila is a lot harder than it sounds.
 The evening went by so quickly; I didn’t want it to end.